AZ Music Coach

 I do an assessment of what the student can currently do on the instrument and what they want to learn to play.
 We discover the manner in which the student learns - visual, audio, or touch.
-We then move into scales, chords, fingerpicking, strumming and start playing songs.
+We then move into scales, theory, chords, fingerpicking, strumming a variety of songs.

 My pricing structure is as follows: $25 for a half an hour, $30 for 45 minutes and $35 for an hour.